mqtthiqs/at-doc/docs/index.md

   simple and understandable, yet reward curiosity and creative misuse.
 * _Hybrid Workflow_: Sound generation and processing in one place; build an advanced synth, a granular FX chain, or something never seen before.
-* _Sound Morphing_: Transition between module presets with smooth sonic interpolation, ideal for performance or evolving textures.
+* _Sound Morphing_: Transition between module presets or randomize parameters with smooth sonic interpolation, ideal for performance, evolving patches or to be surprise.

 ## Philosophy